brooklynrail/brooklynrail-platform/content/people/kyle-dacuyan-1.md

 first_name: Kyle
 last_name: Dacuyan
-short_bio: Poet, performer, and translator **Kyle Dacuyan** is the author of Incitements_ (Ugly Duckling Presse, 2022).
-His poems appear in _The Brooklyn Rail_, _DIAGRAM_, _Lambda Literary_, _Best New Poets_, among other places.
+short_bio: Poet, performer, and translator **Kyle Dacuyan** is the author of _Incitements_ (Ugly Duckling Presse, 2022).
+His poems appear in the _Brooklyn Rail_, _DIAGRAM_, _Lambda Literary_, _Best New Poets_, among other places.
 He
   is the recipient of scholarships from Poets House, the Bread Loaf Writers’ Conference, Sewanee Writers’ Conference, and the Academy of American Poets, and is a 2021 NEA Fellow in Literature.
 Dacuyan is the Executive Director of The Poetry Project at St. Mark's and lives in New York City.
 portraits:
   - media: 2022/04/kyle-dacuyan